-The National Trust for Historic Preservation defines heritage tourism as “traveling to experience the places, artifacts and activities that authentically represent the stories and people of the past and present.”
+The National Trust for Historic Preservation defines heritage tourism as “traveling to experience the places that authentically represent the stories and people of the past and present.”
+Many people trace their roots back through several generations to Ipswich, one of the earliest towns in the Massachusetts Bay Colony.
 Ipswich is the country’s best-preserved Puritan town, and its residents have been the proud custodians of its history.
-Many people trace their roots back through several generations to Ipswich, one of the earliest towns in the Massachusetts Bay Colony.
-Town Historian Gordon Harris leads customized tours for people wishing to “walk in the footsteps of their forefathers,” in which we visit the neighborhoods, houses and gravestones of early settlers and their descendants.
-In July 2019 he led tours for descendants of Isaac Cummings, William Fellows, Reginald Foster and Richard Kimball.
+Town historian Gordon Harris researches and leads customized tours by request for people wishing to “walk in the footsteps of their forefathers,” in which we visit the neighborhoods, houses and gravestones of early settlers and their descendants.
+Custom tours were recently provided for descendants of Isaac Cummings, John Baker, Henry Pinder, Henry Gould, William Fellows, Reginald Foster, William Story, Richard & Ursula Scott Kimball, and John & Judith Perkins.

-- View the comprehensive 4-mile Historic Ipswich tour online
+- View a comprehensive 4-mile Historic Ipswich tour online or follow on your cell phone

-- Download the complete tour as a PDF document
+- Download a comprehensive 4-mile tour of historic Ipswich as a PDF document